 – including plenty of fiber from fruits, vegetables, and beans

 – taking prokinetic supplements like Iberogast, magnesium, peppermint, and ginger with your meals14,15

 – adding a good, quality probiotic to your routine

 – drinking plenty of filtered water every day

 A daily bowel movement that is not difficult to pass is a good indicator that you are on the right track with motility.

-Check out my gut-healing prokinetics/motility supplement protocol on Fullscript.
+Check out my free gut-healing prokinetics/motility supplement protocol on Fullscript.